-- Read every day.
-Read non-fiction, fiction, e-Books, poetry, or newspapers.
-For a change, read out loud to your family, your pets, yourself, or anyone who will listen. 🙂 You can find book lists for all ages on the American Library Association Page here.
+- Make reading a habit.
+Find what your family likes to read.
+Is it magazines, gaming manuals, newspapers, novels, or manga?
+For a change, try family read-alouds.
+Take turns reading out loud to your family, your pets, or anyone who will listen. 🙂 You can find book lists for all ages on the American Library Association Page here.

 - Enroll in our summer reading program as it will provide your child with opportunities to win prizes for exercising their brain power.